 Who do I contact to get more information about the Columbarium?

-If you are interested in purchasing a niche, please contact the church office at (608) 233-6297 or send an email to Mary Kieta, Church Administrator.
+If you are interested in purchasing a niche, please contact the church office at (608) 233-6297 or send an email to Bailey Green, Church Administrator.

 How do I reserve a niche at Covenant's Columbarium?

-Download the Application for Reservation for Niche(s) and then either email it to Mary Kieta, Church Administrator or bring it to the church office and set up a time to meet with Mary Kieta to receive payment and discuss final preparations.
+Download the Application for Reservation for Niche(s) and then either email it to Bailey Green, Church Administrator, or bring it to the church office and set up a time to meet with Bailey to receive payment and discuss final preparations.